IRS Audit – Answers to frequently asked questions

 – The amount and type of income reported on the tax return.

 – The amount and type of deductions being claimed on the tax return.

 – The type of industry you work in may be a target of current interest to IRS.

 – You claimed dependents on your tax return that have also been claimed by another person on their tax return.

-Our fees for supporting you during an audit vary according to the complexity of the audit and whether we prepared the tax return being audited.
+Our fees for supporting you during an IRS audit vary according to the complexity of the audit and whether we prepared the tax return being audited.
 A summary of our fees is as follows: